XodoDocs/itext-legacy-tmc-techblog/pdfSweep/introduction.md

 The pdfSweep workflow has just two easy steps:

 * Select those parts of the document that you prefer to have redacted.
-Either be specifying the coordinates, or by inputting a regular expression that fits your needs.
+Either by specifying the coordinates, or by inputting a regular expression that fits your needs.
 We have already provided a substantial list of common regular expressions to do some of the heavy lifting for you, such as;
 social security numbers, phone numbers, dates, etc